SJ AB: Sleeper services - SJ Nattåg

 The SJ overnight train services (Swedish: SJ Nattåg) are Rc locomotive-hauled trains with both sleeper wagons as well as standard wagons.
 All services except for the Stockholm-Malmö route have a bistro wagon.

+As of 2022 SJ has in collaboration with DSB and RDC begun to operate night train services between Sweden and Germany through Denmark.

+Three different locomotives are used due to compatibility issues with the electrification and signaling systems between the three countries.

+Within Sweden SJ Rc locomotives are used, and in Denmark DSB EA locomotives are used, and in Germany DB 101 locomotives are used.

-The night-trains are operated on the following lines:
+The night-trains operate on the following lines:

 SJ InterCity

 The InterCity services are Rc-hauled trains with standard-seating carriages in both first and second class.
 There is always a bistro car available in the trainset.